-- 9. Although apprenticeships are funded from a variety of sources, including the ESFA, this does not in itself affect whether years of instance taken as part of an apprenticeship are included in HESES19, or whether Home and EU students are reported as OfS-fundable or non-fundable.
-Recognised higher education qualifications or credit taken as part of an apprenticeship are eligible for inclusion in HESES19 and may be reported as OfS-fundable, subject to meeting the criteria in Annex F, in the same way as non-apprenticeship courses. - 10.
+- 8. An apprenticeship is a job with training, through which an apprentice will gain the technical knowledge, practical experience and wider skills and behaviours that they need for their immediate job and future career.
+The apprentice gains these through formal off-the-job training and the opportunity to apply the skills in a real work environment (in the productive job role) through on-the-job training.
+An apprenticeship must provide a practical period of work and training that lasts for a minimum duration of 12 months.
+The minimum duration of each apprenticeship is based on the apprentice working at least 30 hours a week, including any off-the-job training they undertake.
+If, at the beginning of the programme, the apprentice works fewer than 30 hours a week the expected duration of the apprenticeship must be extended (pro rata) to take account of this.
+Apprenticeships can include education and training at several specific levels, including degree apprenticeships where apprentices study towards an undergraduate or postgraduate degree qualification. - 9.
+Although apprenticeships are funded from a variety of sources, including the ESFA, this does not in itself affect whether years of instance taken as part of an apprenticeship are included in HESES, or whether Home fee students are reported as OfS-fundable or non-fundable.
+Recognised higher education qualifications or credit taken as part of an apprenticeship are eligible for inclusion in HESES and may be reported as OfS-fundable, subject to meeting the criteria in Annex F, in the same way as non-apprenticeship courses. - 10.
 The OfS funds providers where such years of instance meet the criteria for particular grants.
 OfS funding is treated as complementary to finance provided by the ESFA and employers, which is more analogous to finance that, for other higher education provision, would be provided through course fees or student support. - 11.
 Only the activity within an apprenticeship that meets the definition of recognised higher education for OfS funding purposes given in this annex should be included in HESES.
 This means that a student who has commenced an apprenticeship, but is not undertaking the recognised higher education part of that apprenticeship during the year of instance, should not be included.
 For the purposes of determining a student's mode of study, only time spent in study or learning in the workplace that directly contributes to their recognised higher education qualification should be counted towards a student's activity. - 12.
 The provider with responsibility for delivering the apprenticeship (usually contracted by the ESFA) is the lead provider, with contractual responsibility for students, and should report students in its data.
-Where a recognised higher education qualification or credit that is part of an apprenticeship is delivered by a different provider, this should be through a subcontractual arrangement with the lead provider (see Annex A for full definition).6 - 13.
-Where higher education providers (or their subcontractual partners) are also providing, as part of an apprenticeship, other qualifications or credits that are not recognised for OfS funding purposes, the lead provider should report the study as follows: - a.
-For further education and sixth form colleges that are lead providers, the higher education and any other element of the apprenticeship should be returned directly to the ESFA as separate components of the same instance in the Individualised Learner Record (ILR). - b.
-For other lead providers: - i.
-The higher education element of the apprenticeship should be returned in either the Higher Education Statistics Agency (HESA) student or HESA AP student record as appropriate and ii.
-All elements of the apprenticeship (including the higher education element) should be returned directly to the ESFA as separate components of the same instance in the ILR.
+Where a recognised higher education qualification or credit that is part of